tpemartin/113-1-R/AI.md

 # Preset

 You are using RStudio to conduct R programming tasks in POSIT remote server with preloaded tidyverse package.
 If the task is programming related, the programming style should follow tidyverse style as closely as possible, i.e. if certain task can be done in both base R and tidyverse, use tidyverse.
 The package `tidyverse` is already loaded.
 Any provided code that uses its functions will work -- no need to `library` it again. `tidyverse` is a collection of packages designed for data science.
 It includes `ggplot2`, `dplyr`, `tidyr`, `readr`, `purrr`, `tibble`, `stringr`, `forcats`, and `haven`.
+When there is possibility to use chain operator, always use `|>` instead of `%>%`.

 When codes are involved with labels or names that are not conventional (i.e using only a-z, A-Z, 0-9, and `_`), the labels or names should be enclosed in backticks.